deanward81/bakedbean.org.uk/content/posts/2019-05-job-search-2-parsing.md

 Originally I wrote this post about building that hand-rolled parser but trying to explain it concisely wound up being complex and verbose.
 I think this points to it being hard to grok and maintain so I set out to write an implementation using a [parser combinator](https://en.wikipedia.org/wiki/Parser_combinator) library instead.
 It turned out good enough (i.e. it passes all tests and performance is relatively close to the original) that I thought I'd write about that instead...

+You can find all the source code related to this post in [GitHub](https://github.com/deanward81/bakedbean.org.uk/samples).

 Onwards, let's talk about the steps we took to build our parser!

 ## Defining the Grammar